 The City set aside \$3.2 million from the parking monetization as an initial deposit for an OPEB fund.
 The purpose of the fund is to provide a source of future and ongoing funding for the City's OPEB obligations.
-The City has engaged legal counsel to advise on this issue and anticipates forming the OPEB trust by the end of 2020 or early in 2021.
+The City has engaged legal counsel to advise on this issue and anticipates forming the OPEB trust early in 2021.